solo-io/workshops/istio-day2/1-deploy-istio/02a-bonus.md

 kubectl edit deploy/httpbin -n default
 ```

+{% hint style="danger" %}
-> :warning: You should edit the resource in place; we've seen instances where saving to a file and trying to apply doesn't actually apply the changes.
+You should edit the resource in place; we've seen instances where saving to a file and trying to apply doesn't actually apply the changes.
+{% endhint %}

 Update the sidecar container to have security context like this: